Chris-moreton12/Peak-Walks/README.md

 ### Home Page mobile wireframe
 ![Home page mobile responsive Wireframe](assets/images/wireframes/phone-view.png)

-> The deisgn I have implemented in the wire frame is in aim of making the website simple, responsive and user friendly.
+> The design I have implemented in the wire frame is in aim of making the website simple, responsive and user friendly.
 > The original idea I had for the project regarding the flip cards has continued to be implemented in the final design as I believe it adds to make a more user friendly experience.
->  THere will be colours implemented in my final design.
-The title will be coloured and will chsnge colour to indicate the cursor, along with the navigation items.
-The flip cards will flip to show more infomrmation regaring the walk on the back.
+>  There will be colours implemented in my final design.
+The title will be coloured and will change colour to indicate the cursor, along with the navigation items.
+The flip cards will flip to show more information regarding the walk on the back.
 The camping page will showcase a similar design to the home page in the use of flip cards.

 ## Surface Plane